Hudson Super Six: Fourth generation (1940)

 For the 1940 model year, Hudson reintroduced the "Super Six" nameplate again.
 This time it sat on a six-cylinder version of the new Hudson Eight, sharing that car's 118 in wheelbase.
 This was five inches longer than that of the regular Hudson Six, which was available as either the Traveler or DeLuxe.
 The regular Six was called Series 40T and 40P respectively, whereas the Super Six was Series 41.
 The Super Six also received a larger, 212 CID engine with 102 hp, ten more than the Hudson Six.
 This engine was also shared with the large Hudson Country Club Six, with its 125 in wheelbase, as well as the Hudson Big Boy series of commercial vehicles.

-Body styles started with a 3-passenger Coupe or a 5-passenger Victoria Coupe (sharing the same sheetmetal), continuing with a two- or four-door Touring Sedan, and culminating with a two-door Convertible Coupe as well as the two-door Convertible Sedan (seating five people).
+Body styles were initially a three-passenger Coupe or a five-passenger Victoria Coupe (sharing the same sheetmetal), continuing with a two- or four-door Touring Sedan, and culminating with a two-door Convertible Coupe as well as the two-door Convertible Sedan (seating five people).

 Marking the period move towards envelope styling and away from separate fenders, all versions could be had with or without running boards at no extra cost.

+The 1941 model year brought a synchronized transmission and electrically controlled overdrive.